-Having worked as a volunteer in refugee camps during the war in the former Yugoslavia and traveled in Latin America, he decided to study photography, earning Bachelor and Master of Arts Degrees at the Prague Academy of Performing Arts (FAMU).
+Born in Germany, Björn Steinz, began photographing at an early age for a local newspaper in his hometown of Oberursel, close to Frankfurt am Main.
+Having worked as a volunteer in a refugee camps during the war in former Yugoslavia and travelling for several months in Latin America, he decided to study photography, earning a Bachelor and Master of Arts Degrees at the Department of Photography at the Prague Academy of Performing Arts (FAMU).

 Björn is represented by Panos Pictures in London.